 Individual Mini Loaves

-These mini loaves are great if you are after some bread but don’t want to make a whole loaf that will just sit and go stale in your bread bin.
+These mini loaves are great if you are after some bread but don’t want to make a whole loaf. that will just sit and go stale in your bread bin.

-– 120g plain flour
+- 170 grams plain flour (1 cup)

 - 80ml warm water